AxisCommunications/acap-computer-vision-sdk-examples/opencv-image-capture-cpp/README.md

 ### Build the Docker image

 With the architecture defined, the `acap-opencv-image-capture-cpp` image can be built.
-The environment variables are supplied as build arguments such that they are made available to docker during the build process:
+The environment variables are supplied as build arguments such that they are made available to Docker during the build process:

 ```sh
 # Define app name